-Time for Filing
+Rule 4: Time for Filing

-An INDEPENDENT REVIEW is commenced when the CLAIMANT files a written statement of a DISPUTE. written statement of
+4A: Principles of Initiation

+The written statement of Dispute filed by the Claimant shall be accompanied by the appropriate filing fee, unless a waiver of the fee has been obtained through the process established in accordance with Bylaws, Article 4, Section 4.3(y).
+Any filing fee paid by the Claimant shall be reimbursed by ICANN at the conclusion of the proceedings.

 Rationale: Bylaws 4.3(n)(i) speak of the IRP rules conforming with international arbitration norms and applying fairly to all parties.
 A filing fee is the norm in arbitration proceedings (and indeed in judicial proceedings) but clearly should be set at a level so as not to serve as a barrier to justice.

 Although some IOT members were of the view that there should be no filing fee paid by a Claimant, since this filing fee covers the provider’s costs in administering the action and ICANN is responsible for the administrative costs of maintaining the IRP mechanism (per Bylaws 4.3(r)), the majority agreed that a reimbursable filing fee was appropriate (subject to the further considerations below) to serve to deter trivial or vexatious actions.

-In order for an IRP to be deemed to have been timely filed, all fees must be paid to the ICDR within three business days (as measured by the ICDR) of the filing of the request with the ICDR
+An IRP will be deemed to have been filed on the date the written statement of Dispute is filed if and only if all fees are paid to the ICDR within three business days (as measured by the ICDR) of the filing of a written statement of Dispute.

+ICANN is responsible for the costs of the Panelists, including both the costs of the Standing Panel and, where necessary, the costs of any Panelists who are not on the Standing Panel.

 Rationale: Bylaws 4.3(r) expressly states that ICANN bears the costs of the Standing Panel.
 Regarding non-Standing Panel Panelists this aligns with Bylaws 4.3(r) i.e. that ICANN shall bear all the administrative costs of maintaining the IRP mechanism.
 There is precedent for this interpretation in the .WEB case, where the claimant’s share of panelist costs was ordered to be reimbursed.
 This also aligns with the CCWG-WS1 recommendations on which the Bylaws provisions are based, where ensuring that the costs of panelists were covered was considered essential for the accessibility of the IRP mechanism..

+ICANN shall pay the administrative costs of the proceedings as they are incurred, including, but not limited to, the cost of administrative office time required for the IRP proceedings, the cost of hosting virtual hearings, and costs associated with providing copies of documents and other papers to Panelists.

+In accordance with the Bylaws, each Party is responsible for its own legal fees in connection with the IRP.

+Notwithstanding the above, where the three-person IRP Panel, on making its IRP Panel Decision, finds that part or all of a Party’s claim or defense is frivolous or abusive, it may exercise its discretion to shift all or a portion of the filing fee, Panelist costs, administrative costs, or legal fees to that Party.
+If the IRP Panel exercises its discretion to shift costs or fees in this way, the Party to whom the costs or fees are shifted may file an opposition to the fee/cost shifting.
+The IRP Panel may establish deadlines and/or page limits in connection with this opposition.
+The IRP Panel may also, in its discretion, permit the other Party to file a statement regarding the fee/cost shifting, in accordance with any deadlines and/or page limits the IRP Panel may establish.